urvin-compliance/caracal-rails/README.md

 # Caracal-Rails

-[Caracal](https://github.com/ibpinc/caracal) is a ruby library for dynamically creating professional-quality Microsoft Word documents (.docx).
+[Caracal](https://github.com/trade-informatics/caracal) is a ruby library for dynamically creating professional-quality Microsoft Word documents.

 Caracal-Rails is a drop in solution for registering the Microsoft Word mime type and for establishing a template handler in Rails for the :docx format.
-All caracal documents are rendered with an explicit block passing an argument named `docx`.
+All caracal documents are rendered with an explicit block passing a reference to the Caracal::Document object named `docx`.

 ## Installation